-Collection of uneaten bait and rabbit carcasses
+Collection of uneaten bait and rabbit carcasses.

-- All poisoned bait that is uneaten 4 days after the baits were laid should be collected and destroyed either by incineration or burying at a depth of 500mm.
-Alternatively, bait can be covered with sufficient soil (at least 10cm) to prevent non-target species from gaining access. - When broadcasting on a large scale, it is difficult to collect or cover poisoned baits.
-Therefore the area cannot be restocked until sufficient rain has fallen to render the baits safe ie. around 100mm of steady rain for carrots and 50mm for oats and pellets.
-The longer the period before re-stocking the less the hazard, especially if a good growth of pasture results from the rain. - Where feasible, carcasses of poisoned rabbits should be collected daily for a minimum of 14 days after the last poison feed.
+After aerial baiting, it is not possible to cover or collect poisoned baits; therefore the area cannot be restocked until sufficient rain has fallen to render the baits safe i.e. around 100mm of steady rain for carrots and 50mm for oats.
+The longer the period before re-stocking the less the hazard, especially if a good growth of pasture results from the rain.
+In hot, dry weather carrots tend to dehydrate and can remain toxic for many weeks.

+• Where possible, carcasses of poisoned rabbits should be collected daily for at least 14 days after the last poison feed.
 They should be destroyed by incineration or buried at a minimum depth of 500mm in a disposal pit.
 The disposal pit must be clear of waterways (permanent or ephemeral).
-In many situations it will be impossible to locate and destroy all rabbit carcasses.
+In most situations the baited area is inaccessible and it will be impossible to locate and destroy rabbit carcasses.
 Since toxic concentrations of 1080 can remain in carcasses for >75 days, poisoned areas must be considered dangerous, especially for dogs, for many weeks.